EMI Calculator Flat vs Reducing Rate – Compare Which Interest Type Saves You Money

 warning Flat rate costs ₹69,055 MORE than reducing rate!

-⚖️ Flat Interest vs Reducing Interest Loan – Head to Head Comparison
+⚖️ Flat Interest vs Reducing Interest Loan – Head-to-Head Comparison

-For ₹5 lakh loan at 10% for 3 years
+A detailed side-by-side comparison for a ₹5 lakh loan at 10% for 3 years, highlighting the key differences.

 📉 Flat Interest Rate